Table of contents

 Herb Cornbread

-How to Serve Southern Cornbread
+How to Serve Southern Cornbread Recipe

-Southern cornbread is versatile and works with pretty much anything.
+Southern Cornbread is versatile and works with pretty much anything.
 Here are some of the nice ways to enjoy it :

-With Chili: A hearty bowl of chili and a slice of cornbread are a fit made in heaven.
+With Chili: A hearty bowl of chili and a slice of Cornbread are a fit made in heaven.

-As a Side Dish: Pair it with fried chicken, pulled red meat, or collard greens.
+As a Side Dish, Pair it with fried chicken, pulled red meat, or collard greens.

 Crumbled in Milk: This antique-college Southern lifestyle is a fave for a reason.